Native Ohio Plants

-If you have acres of property to manage and you’re tired of mowing, a Native Pollinator patch might be a win-win.
-Pollinator patches create a habitat for bees and butterflies for increased pollination and encourage habitats for many other insects.
-A mix of flowers with food is what you will need to achieve a great patch.
+If you have acres of property to manage and you’re tired of mowing, a native pollinator patch might be a solution.
+Pollinator patches, which must consist of both bloomers and feeders, create a habitat for bees and butterflies.
 Milkweed is the best food source to provide in a patch.

 Why Plant Natives

-Bees are critical in plant reproduction.
-In addition to bees, other winged insects such as ; beetles, moths, butterflies, flies, birds, and other animals are responsible for a third of the food we eat.
-To continue this we need to support the pollination with these native plants.
+Bees and other winged insects are critical in plant reproduction.
+They are all responsible for a third of the food we eat.
+To continue this we need to support the pollination with native plants.

-Planting Native Plants, such as; Leadplant, Milkweed, Coneflower, Joe-Pye Weed, Compass Plant, Cup Plant, New England Aster, Swamp Milkweed, and others, are all good for creating food and habitats for the insects of Ohio.
+Planting Native Plants, such as; Leadplant, Milkweed, Coneflower, Joe-Pye Weed, Compass Plant, Cup Plant, New England Aster, Swamp Milkweed, are all creating food and habitats for the insects of Ohio.

-The following Ohio Natives are available, Common Milkweed, Swamp Milkweed, Oxeye Sunflower, Golden Alexanders, Evening Primrose, Culver’s Root, Purple Coneflower, Wild Bergamot, Sweet Joe Pye Weed, Dense Blazing Star, Smooth Ironweed, Grey Goldenrod, New England Aster, Little Bluestem Grass, Cup Flower, Compass Flower
+The following Ohio Natives are available Spring of 2022, Common Milkweed, Swamp Milkweed, Oxeye Sunflower, Golden Alexanders, Evening Primrose, Culver’s Root, Purple Coneflower, Wild Bergamot, Sweet Joe Pye Weed, Dense Blazing Star, Smooth Ironweed, Grey Goldenrod, New England Aster, Little Bluestem Grass, Cup Flower, Compass Flower

 Support and process exist to turn your property into a waysation which can be moniotored and tracked.